varshnes/luminol3/README.md

 # luminol3

-A Python 3 fork of [luminol](https://github.com/linkedin/luminol) for detecting anomalies in a time series.
-It can also correlate anomaly periods between two time series.
+A Python 2/3 compatible fork of [luminol](https://github.com/linkedin/luminol) for detecting anomalies in a time series, and correlating anomaly periods between two time series.

 ### Installation
 ```